anasfik/flutter-spy/readme.md

 ## Prerequisites
 To run Flutter Spy without issues, make sure these utilities are installed globally in your machine.

-- [x] [Jadx CLI](https://github.com/skylot/jadx): Used to decompile the APK file, Flutter Spy will look to get its full path with `which jadx` command.
+- [x] [Jadx CLI](https://github.com/skylot/jadx): Used to decompile the APK file, Flutter Spy will look to get its full path with `which jadx` command. (if you are on debian-based distros such Ubuntu/Kali Linux, you can install it via sudo apt install jadx)

 ## Installation